 Sean Farnham joined ESPN in 2010 as a college basketball analyst.
-He will work games across ESPN, ESPN2 and ESPNU from various conferences, including Big 12 and West Coast.
+He calls games across ESPN, ESPN2 and ESPNU from various conferences, including SEC, Pac-12. and West Coast Conference.

 In 2008, Farnham began working for CBS College Sports as a basketball analyst covering the Mountain West Conference, Atlantic-10 and Conference USA.